Best Tile Leveling System — Clips vs Wedges vs Spin Caps Compared

 - Weakness — slower than spin cap, pliers required, tabs must be snapped off after cure

 One thing people don’t mention enough: the snapping process after cure.
 You walk the floor with a rubber mallet and crack off every exposed clip tab.
 It’s satisfying the first time.
 By room three it’s just noise and a sore wrist.
-Not a dealbreaker, but worth knowing before you buy 500 clips.
+Not a dealbreaker — but worth knowing before you buy 500 clips for a multi-room job.

 Spin Cap Systems — Fastest to Install